- Duration: 7 Days (6 Nights)

 Included in the price

-Fully guided tour with comprehensive safety escort (3 boats, 2 swimming guides, 1 local boat pilot), swim coaching, technique & stroke analysis, 6 nights accommodation, all breakfasts and lunches.
-Each guest receives a swim cap.
+Fully guided tour with comprehensive safety escort (3 boats, 2 swimming guides, 1 local boat pilot), swim coaching, technique & stroke analysis, 6 nights accommodation, all breakfasts and five lunches on the boat.
+Each guest receives a silicone swim hat.

-Travel to and from the start of the tour, evening meals.
+Travel to and from the start of the tour, all evening meals.
 Single room supplement: from 100 GBP

 Tymnos hotel in Bozburun is a local and family run business for many years.
 The hotel offers a total of 24 rooms which include: 18 double rooms, 3 deluxe rooms and 3 suites.
 All rooms are beautifully decorated and have an air-condition, large bathroom (WC) and balcony.
 The property is situated at the seafront where you can walk straight into the sea.
 There is a private beach (deck terrace) for hotel guests where you can enjoy breakfasts, refreshment drinks or just enjoy sun tanning and listening to the sea.
 Apart from the hotel, Tymnos also runs a superb restaurant with delicious Turkish meals.

 For extra nights before and after the trip, please contact and book with the hotel directly: email@example.com.

 Additional Tymnos hotel photos (click on the link or photo above)